CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade a NetQ Hardware Appliance.md

         sudo systemctl disable motd-news.{service,timer}
         sudo systemctl stop motd-news.{service,timer}
         ```

-10. Run the installer program on your appliance.
+10. Run the installer program on your appliance for the interface you defined above (eth0 or eth1 for example).
+This example uses the eth0 interface.

     ```
     cumulus@<appliance-name>:~$ netq bootstrap master interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz